 One of the most often-asked questions after a car accident is: “Who was at fault?”
-The reason fault is an important discussion in terms of car accidents is that the driver who was responsible for causing the accident is generally responsible for compensating the expenses and impacts that another person incurs as a result.
+The reason fault is an important discussion in terms of car accidents is that the at-fault driver is generally responsible for compensating the expenses and impacts that another person incurs as a result.
 Some drivers will attempt to avoid being found liable for an accident so that they can avoid this consequence.

 If you have been injured or have suffered property damage as a result of another driver’s negligence, there are some telltale signs that can help you know if another driver is trying to avoid liability.
 Here is a look at three of those signs, as well as information on how a knowledgeable car accident lawyer can help you gather the evidence and information you need to prove liability to obtain the compensation you need.